 Toronto Hydro's ability to operate effectively is in part dependent on the development, maintenance and management of complex information technology systems.
 Computer systems are employed to operate LDC's electricity distribution system, and Toronto Hydro's financial, billing and business systems to capture data and to produce timely and accurate information.
 Failures of any one of the financial, business and operating systems could have a material adverse effect on the Corporation's business, operating results, financial condition and prospects.
-Toronto Hydro mitigates this risk through various methods including the use of security event management tools on its distribution and business systems, by separating the electricity distribution system from the business systems and by providing company-wide awareness training to personnel.
+Toronto Hydro mitigates this risk through various methods including the implementation of high availability and redundancy in its core infrastructure and application components.
+Electricity distribution systems are isolated from business systems and operate independently.

-LDC's electricity distribution infrastructure and technology systems are also potentially vulnerable to damage or interruption from cyber attacks, which could have an adverse impact on its operations, financial conditions, brand and reputation.
-While LDC has implemented preventative measures to monitor and protect against cyber attacks and mitigate their effects, there can be no assurance that such measures will be completely effective in protecting LDC's electricity distribution infrastructure or assets from a cyber attack or the effects thereof.
+LDC's electricity distribution infrastructure and technology systems are also potentially vulnerable to damage or interruption from cyber-attacks, which could have an adverse impact on its operations, financial conditions, brand and reputation.
+Toronto Hydro has implemented security controls aligned with industry best practices and standards including the National Institute of Standards and Technology Cybersecurity Framework.
+Preventative controls are employed to protect information and technology assets against cyber-attacks and mitigate their effects.
+Detective controls are employed to continuously monitor information systems so that Toronto Hydro can respond appropriately to minimize the damage in the event of a cyber-attack.
+Even with these measures in place, there can be no assurance that such measures will be effective in protecting LDC's electricity distribution infrastructure or assets from a cyberattack or the effects thereof.